tjjj686/dl-hw/README.md

 # HW for CSE599 deep learning
 *instructor:Joseph Redmon*

-This repo contain all the hw.
+This repo contain all the homework.

 hw0: Fully Connected Network